 We’re just downright tired of all the stuff/junk/clutter that’s taking up space in our home.
-It’s frustrating and exhausting to see piles and papers and random objects lying around.
+It’s frustrating and exhausting to see piles and papers and random objects lying around everywhere.
 It sucks the energy right out of us.

-I think the kitchen is one of the most common places for energy-sucking stuff to accumulate.
-It’s the main spot to put things we might need “later,” and there are lots of doors and drawer fronts to hide all the junk we really don’t feel like dealing with at the time.
+I think the kitchen is one of the most common places for energy-sucking stuff to accumulate, especially when you’re already overwhelmed by the clutter and mess in the rest of the house.
+It’s the main spot to put things you might need “later,” and there are lots of doors and drawer fronts to hide all the junk you really don’t feel like dealing with at the time.

-That’s why it is so important to clear off the kitchen countertops at least every few days and do a major clean-out of the cabinets and drawers once or twice a year, eliminating things we no longer want or need.
+That’s why, if you hope to have a clutter free kitchen, it is so important to clean off the countertops every day or two and do a major clean-out of the cabinets and drawers once or twice a year, eliminating things you no longer want or need.

 Even though I’ve been cleaning out my kitchen cabinets a couple times a year for at least a decade, it never ceases to amaze me that I can always find at least a few things I’ve been hanging onto for no good reason (aka. clutter).
-Every single time, I find pans, dishes, or gadgets that haven’t been used recently (or maybe ever!) and are simply taking up valuable space.
+Every single time I go through this process, I find pans, dishes, or gadgets that haven’t been used recently (or maybe ever!) and are simply taking up valuable space.

 Besides weeding out the clutter, I also use this time to evaluate the best way to arrange my kitchen and the best places to store the things I use most often.
 I try to keep things near where I’ll be using them.
 And, just for kicks, I enjoy rearranging the kitchen a little from time to time to keep life exciting.
 Yes, I’m easily amused.

-1. Open a cabinet or drawer and take out the items (or stack of items, such as plates) one at a time.
+1. Open a cabinet or drawer and take out all the items.

-Evaluate each item as it’s taken off the shelf or out of the drawer.
-Ask questions like, Do I like this?
+To help you answer that big question, ask yourself smaller questions such as, Do I like this?
 Do I need or use this?
 Is it worth the space it’s taking up?

 Here’s my all-time favorite question: If everything else in my kitchen was dirty, would I take this out and use it, or would I wash something else to use instead?
 The answer to this question is often the decision-maker for me.